josephsnyder/doc-test/SetupTestingEnvironment.rst

 Functional Testing of VistA via the Roll and Scroll Menus
 ``````````````````````````````````````````````````````````

-The OSEHRA Automated Testing also has the capability to test the local VistA instance through the Roll and Scroll (RAS) menu interface.
+The VistA repository also has the capability to test the local VistA instance through the Roll and Scroll (RAS) menu interface.

 .. figure:: http://code.osehra.org/content/SHA-1/ecc66b5c36ca40f0974a434b7707da44805601e7-CMakeRasTestingHightlighted.png
     :align: center